ageller/SVL_db_nav/README.md

 # SVL Database Navigator app

-Navigation tool for SVL's databases
+Navigation tool for the movie and WorldWide Telescope databases in the Adler Planetarium's Space Visualization Lab (SVL).